-TOM BENNETT describes himself as a "maritime explorer" and has specialized in writing books about shipwrecks and the sea, mainly around Wales, but also around Philippines, where he lived for 15 years.
-Since 2020 Tom has been sailing around Orkney, Outer Hebrides and North Scotland, not only researching the provenance of the Altar Stone but studying feasible sea routes to understand how the Megalithic builders could transport 6 tonne stone from Westray, Orkney to Stonehenge.
+TOM BENNETT describes himself as a "maritime explorer" and has specialized in writing and publishing books about shipwrecks and the sea, mainly around Wales, but also around Philippines, where he lived for 15 years.
+In 2020 Tom sailed himself north to the Outer Hebrides, Orkney and North Scotland, not only researching the provenance of the Altar Stone but studying feasible sea routes to understand how the Megalithic builders could transport a 6 tonne stone from Westray, Orkney to Stonehenge.

 A new edition of Sea Guide to Pembrokeshire was reprinted in 2022.